chazapis/notos/INSTALL.md

 pip install -r requirements.txt
 ```

-Copy `exhibition/settings/oauth2-empty.py` to `exhibition/settings/oauth2.py` and fill in the required keys and secrets.
-You have to create the appropriate applications in Google, Twitter, and Facebook.
+Copy `exhibition/settings/production-empty.py` to `exhibition/settings/production.py` and fill in the settings (consult the [docs](https://docs.djangoproject.com/en/2.2/howto/deployment/checklist/)).
+To enable external authentication you have to create the appropriate applications in Google, Twitter, or Facebook and fill in the required keys and secrets.

 Then:
 ```